RenderKit/openvkl/doc/api.md

       float nominalDeltaT[16];
     } VKLInterval16;

 Querying for particular values is done using a `VKLHitIterator` in much the same fashion.
 This API could be used, for example, to find isosurfaces.
+In contrast to interval iterators, time value(s) may be provided to specify the sampling time.
+These values must be between 0 and 1; for the vector versions, a `NULL` value indicates all times are zero.
+For temporally constant volumes, the time values have no effect.
 Again, a user allocated buffer must be provided, and a `VKLHitIterator` of the desired width must be initialized:

     VKLHitIterator vklInitHitIterator(VKLSampler sampler,
                                       const vkl_vec3f *origin,
                                       const vkl_vec3f *direction,
                                       const vkl_range1f *tRange,
+                                      float time,
                                       VKLValueSelector valueSelector,
                                       void *buffer);